-Respondent Comment Partnership Response Changes Made differentiating between development for the purposes of The terminology used within the SPD will categorise the natural environment (and nature conservation to maintain (and indeed improve) conditions for biodiversity, and separately covering built environment and natural environment separately so as not to underplay the important role of the natural vice versa). development for other purposes e.g. built environment.
-This will help in judging and clarifying proposals when using guidance from NPPF para 157 (sequential and exception tests) environment and the ways in which it is affected by changes to the coast, whether they be natural or built.
-Use terminology carefully and avoid using 'development' to refer to the built and natural exception tests) environments.
+Respondent Comment Partnership Response Changes Made differentiating between development for the purposes of nature conservation to maintain (and indeed improve) conditions for biodiversity, and separately covering development for other purposes e.g. built environment.
+This will help in judging and clarifying proposals when using guidance from NPPF para 157 (sequential and exception tests) The terminology used within the SPD will categorise the built environment and natural environment separately so as not to underplay the important role of the natural environment and the ways in which it is affected by changes to the coast, whether they be natural or built. natural environment (and vice versa).
+Use terminology carefully and avoid using 'development' to refer to the built and natural environments.
 The British Horse Society (Charlotte Ditchburn) The 3 categories are appropriate.
 Support noted.
 No change.